-If you quickly want to know my recommendation, then go for the Nike LeBron XVII Low as the best basketball shoes for jumping and dunking.
+If you quickly want to know my recommendation for the best basketball shoes for jumping and dunking, then go for the Nike LeBron XVII Low.

 Can basketball shoes improve your elevation?
 Which basketball shoes make you jump higher so you can reach the rim and dunk the ball?
-These are the sort of questions that we will be answering in this article.
+These are the sort of questions that I will be answering in this article.

 Basketball shoes have different parts and we’ll be looking at bouncy outsoles and superior midsole cushioning.
 These features will help you increase your elevation and at the same time provide you with the much needed cushioning for safe landings.

 Your vertical jump is influenced by a number of factors.
 Genetics play a major role as certain individuals are destined to have more developed muscle fibers.
 However, with proper knowledge and training, you can maximize your body’s potential.
 Age is another major factor so you have to tailor your training to your specific needs.
 With a little help from the right choice of basketball shoes, you can further propel your jump higher and reach your goal.